Renuka-0403/Text-Preprocessing/README.md

 - Apply stemming.
 - Apply lemmatization.
 - Generate the final cleaned text.
-- Save the processed text into a new file.
+- Save the cleaned text into a text file.

 ---